...AND THE GREATEST OF THESE IS LOVE

 And when the moment felt right, I spoke; offering whatever words of encouragement my tired mind could muster.
 We prayed together and I reassured her that she was not alone.

 Later, I came to learn Nia’s full story.
 She is 25.
-She had lost her mother at age 17.
+She lost her mother at age 17.
 Soon after, her father abandoned her and her younger siblings, forcing her into a role she was never prepared for.
 She became both mother and father to them, sacrificing her youth to ensure their survival.
-Every day has been a battle, working, studying, scraping together what little she could, to put food on the table and keep them in school.
+Every day has been a battle, working, studying, scraping together what little she could, to provide shelter, put food on the table and keep them in school.
+Life has barely been about her.

 No child should have to endure what Nia has.
 And yet, she has.
 She is a survivor, literally!

 In a world that values material things, I have discovered that the most precious gift is something intangible, something boundless.
+There is a lot we can do for others.
+We all have a part to play.
+We all are surrounded by Nias who are in need of somebody to lean on.
 We don’t need to have much to help someone hold on to life.
-We all have a lot to offer in this world; Love, money, encouragement and other material things,
+We all have a lot to offer in this world; Love, money, encouragement and all kinds of material things,

 …..And the greatest of these, is Love!